What is STOW?

 sponsoring a named child: £25 a year pays the expenses of a pupil in primary school; £168 a year will pay the school fees and expenses of a student in secondary education.
 Sponsors, who must be members, receive annual reports on the children they support.

 Donate now online.
-In order for STOW to know who and why a donation is being made you will either need to set up an “event” OR email STOW to let us know:
+So STOW can know who and why a donation is being made please email STOW to let us know:

 - The event eg: donation for …………’s run/bike ride on …..(date)